wangjk321/H1D_documents/source/overview.md

 ## 1.7 Memory requirement

 - HiC1Dmetrics uses acceptable memory (serveral gigabytes) on high-resolution (i.e. >=5kb) Hi-C。
 - Current HiC1Dmetrics does not assume the Hi-C data with super-high resolution (e.g. <1kb).
-The application on fine resolution Hi-C will use much more memory. i.e., for 1kb resolution Hi-C data (GSE63525, chromosome 21), '.hic' input uses ~69 Gb memory, while 'dense matrix' input uses ~10 Gb memory; For mouse chromosome 1, 1kb-data uses >200 Gb memory。
+The application on fine resolution Hi-C will use much more memory. i.e., for 1kb resolution Hi-C data (GSE63525, chromosome 21), '.hic' input uses ~69 Gb memory, while 'dense matrix' input uses ~10 Gb memory; For mouse chromosome 1, 1kb-data uses >200 Gb memory.
+- One reason is that we extract matrix from .hic file using Juicertools (the first step), which requires hundreds of gigabytes of memory in 1kb resolution.
+The other reason is that h1d still need to load and deal with (the second step) the huge 2D matrix (e.g., the file size of 1kb dense matrix of chromosome 1 is ~ 233 Gb).
 -  We recommend using the dense matrix as the input instead of .hic/ .cool file to reduce the memory usage.